wicked-rainman/DAPL/docs/README.md

 DAPL.
 Openssl-dev is needed for the  sslcat and abuseipdb standalone utilities, detox, dos2unix and the perl script msgconvert are needed for any E-mail processing.

 5.  exit root and as a user run `make`.
-You shouldn't see any errors.
+You shouldn't see any errors, but you will see a few warning messages about unused variables (These variables have been intentional left for any future debugging purposes and do no harm).

 6. DAPL can be run as a client or as a server.
 For the client install, run`sudo make Client` or for the server (if you are happy with what actions it is going to perform),`sudo make Server`.
 If you plan to have a complete